LVLM-COUNT: Enhancing the Counting Ability of Large Vision-Language Models: Inference Time Comparison

 In the four stages of the pipeline, the following main steps are taken: making a call to an LLM/LVLM to extract the object of interest from $Q$, calling GroundingDINO for area detection, calling GroundingDINO and SAM for target segmentation, performing some post-processing on the masks, running the mean-shift clustering algorithm, running the $A^*$ search, and querying the LVLM for the sub-images.
 From the listed steps, the running time of the post-processing on masks is negligible.
 The time required for the rest of the steps in an optimized pipeline is demonstrated in \Cref{tab:inference_break}.
 To obtain the inference time for each step, we evaluated it on 1,000 images from the FSC-147 dataset and calculated the average. \stepcounter{footnote}

-As shown in \Cref{tab:inference_break}, the dominant term in the inference time comes from calling GPT-4o to count objects of interest in the sub-images, which occupies more than half of the total inference time.
+As shown in \Cref{tab:inference_break}, the dominant term in the inference time comes from calling the LVLM to count objects of interest in the sub-images.
+This occupies more than half of the total inference time.
 However, a similar step occurs when querying the base LVLM to count objects of interest in the main image.
-The additional steps present in LVLM-Count but absent in the base LVLM constitute a smaller portion of the time. \Cref{tab:inference} presents a comparison between the total inference time of LVLM-Count and the base GPT-4o.
+The additional steps present in LVLM-Count but absent in the base LVLM constitute a smaller portion of the time. \Cref{tab:inference} presents a comparison between the total inference time of LVLM-Count and the base LVLMs.
 This increase in inference time may be acceptable for most applications, given the substantial improvements in counting accuracy when using LVLM-Count.